Snow falling on Hawke's Bay hills - in mid October - NZ Herald

-Snow is falling in the ranges around Hawke's Bay as a cold snap puts winter back on the plate.
+"There shouldn't be any lingering wet weather by 7pm on Friday," Ferris said.
+"There is a small chance, but that is towards the low end of the scale."

-Snow was spotted in Puketitiri, a rural area in the foothills of the Kaweka Range, on Thursday morning.
+The temperature at 7pm on Friday night in Napier will be 12 degrees Celsius.

-MetService meteorologist Lewis Ferris said while it is unusual to see snow fall in the region at this time of year, spring can be an unpredictable season.
+Ferris said while it's unusual for a cold snap to bring snow fall in the region at this time of year, spring can be an unpredictable season.

 "We're definitely getting towards the end of the year where these types of things get less and less likely as things start to warm up," he said.